 A collection of note-books, work-sheets and letters deposited in 1968 by the poet Donald Davie (Professor of Literature, University of Essex, 1964-68).
 The collection was augmented in 1976 by the purchase of a collection of Davie papers, for which the Library received a grant from the Arts Council.

 This collection was presented in October 2002 by Mr. Andrew Ellis, OBE, technical adviser on international democracy and governance issues, and Coordinator of the OSCE Observation Mission for Registration of Voters in Bosnia and Hercegovina in 1997.
 It comprises posters, leaflets, stickers, flags and other ephemera relating to the first democratic elections in Eastern Europe in the 1990s, along with a substantial number of contemporary newspapers reporting on these landmark events.
 The majority of the collection has been sorted and arranged by country/region.
-An outline list of this collection is available from Archives Hub.
+An outline list of this collection is available from the JISC Archives Hub.

 The largest collection to come into the Albert Sloman Library to date, it was placed on permanent deposit in 2000, and continues to be augmented with regular additions by the Society.
 The library comprises some 15,000 volumes acquired over the last 150 years or so, with particularly fine coverage of archaeology, antiquities, ancient and modern history (notably local history), and related subjects.
 It includes several hundred periodicals and newsletters, many received from similar county societies, and the current runs continue to be maintained.
 The Society's collection of rare books has also been transferred to the Library.
 This is comprised of some 600 volumes, including some Civil War tracts.
 Primarily a resource for members of the Society, its use by other bona-fide researchers for reference is permissible on request.